nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding for internship applications or tags: `find`

 Finds internship applications where the company's name and tags contain any of the given keywords.
+Using this command, you can easily find an internship application that you are looking for.

 <div class="d-flex alert alert-secondary">
     <div class="me-3">